 Receipts or accruals other than levies are exempt up to a maximum of R 50 000 per annum.
-Income in excess of this exemption will be subject to tax at 27% for years of assessment ending on or after 31 March 2023 (previously 28%).
+Income in excess of this exemption will be subject to tax at 27%.

 Trusts

 Trusts (other than special trusts) are taxed at 45%.
 Trusts do not qualify for the interest exemption or normal tax rebates.